-The market price of our common stock has dropped below \$5.00 per share, and the last reported sale price on the Nasdaq Global Select Market on March 23, 2012 was \$0.94 per share.
-If the market price of our common shares remains below \$5.00 per share, under stock exchange rules, our shareholders will not be able to use such shares as collateral for borrowing in margin accounts.
+The market price of our common stock has dropped below \$5.00 per share, and the last reported sale price on Nasdaq on March 18, 2013 was \$6.15 per share.
+If the market price of our common shares decreases below \$5.00 per share, under stock exchange rules, our shareholders will not be able to use such shares as collateral for borrowing in margin accounts.
 This inability to continue to use our common shares as collateral may lead to sales of such shares creating downward pressure on and increased volatility in the market price of our common shares.
-In addition, under the rules of the Nasdaq Global Select Market, listed companies are required to maintain a share price of at least \$1.00 per share and if the closing share price stays below \$1.00 per share minimum.
-If the price of our common stock falls below \$1.00 and we are unable to regain compliance, we may be involuntarily delisted from the Nasdaq Global Select Market.